-3.4.1 Overall Field Progress:
+4.7.3 Overall Field Progress:

-ME & IE consultants have successfully covered, overall, more than 5% Sample Size of the targeted population in almost all zones that constituted at least 5% sample size in each district of all project's zones.
-This accomplishment underscores the diligent efforts of all teams in conducting thorough baseline surveys-assessments, impact evaluations, and regular/ spot checking monitoring activities.
-Consequent upon successfully covering the targeted percentage entrusted by the NPC office in respect of the Project's targeted population in all project zones, the project has laid a strong foundation for broader data collection and analysis in order to arrest the likely representative sample size of the targeted population.
+ME & IE consultants have successfully covered, overall, more than 5% Sample Size of the targeted population in almost all zones that constituted at least 5% sample size in each district of all project zones.
+This accomplishment underscores the diligent

-Field visits by the ICT Field Team
+Field visits by the ICT-Unit Field Team

-Since its inception, the ME&IE Consultants of ICT-Unit field team has conducted baseline and impact surveys for over 46 watercourses across AJK and ICT, as well as similar surveys for more than 25 water storage tanks in AJK and 19 tanks in four districts within Punjab's Potohar region.
+From inception to date, the ME&IE Consultants ICT - Unit field team conducted baseline vis-a'-vis impact surveys of more than 46 watercourses in AJK & ICT as well as baseline vis-a'-vis impact surveys of more than 25 water storage tanks in AJK and 19 in four Districts of Potohar region of Punjab Zone.